-- Strict attention to hygiene and use of barrier nursing precautions in the isolation facility is absolutely critical for appropriate containment of contagious disease agents. - Shoes cover should be used. - Before and after examining each animal patient, hands must be washed with soap and water or cleaned with alcoholbased hand sanitizer. - Clean exam gloves must be worn at all times when working in the isolation facility. - Special care must be taken to prevent contamination of the isolation environment by dirty hands, gloves, or shoes. - Environmental hygiene is the responsibility of all personnel and students working in the isolation facility.
-Do not wait for a technician or other personnel or students to clean.
+- Strict attention to hygiene and the use of barrier nursing precautions in the isolation facility is critical for the appropriate containment of contagious disease agents. - Shoes cover should be used. - Before and after examining each animal patient, hands must be washed with soap and water or cleaned with alcoholbased hand sanitizer. - Clean exam gloves must be always worn when working in the isolation facility. - Special care must be taken to prevent contamination of the isolation environment by dirty hands, gloves, or shoes. - Environmental hygiene is the responsibility of all personnel and students working in the isolation facility.
+Do not wait for a technician, other personnel, or students to clean.
 Assist with general cleanup and maintenance whenever possible.
-Surfaces or equipment contaminated by feces, other secretions or blood must be cleaned and disinfected immediately by personnel and student in charge of the animal patient. - When possible, students assigned to infectious disease cases should not have contact with immune suppressed animal patients elsewhere in the hospital.
+Personnel and students in charge of the animal patient must clean and disinfect surfaces or equipment contaminated by feces, other secretions, or blood immediately. - When possible, students assigned to infectious disease cases should not have contact with immune-suppressed animal patients elsewhere in the hospital.
 Examples would include leukopenia animal patients, young animals, animals receiving immunosuppressive drugs and animal patients with diabetes mellitus.
-When caseload demands contact with infectious disease suspects, treat other animal patients before handling infectious cases. - Isolated companion animal patients should not be walked in common eliminating areas they should be allowed to defecate and urinate in the isolation facility- or when finished, in the special designated isolation walking area.
+When the caseload demands contact with infectious disease suspects, treat other animal patients before handling infectious cases. - Isolated companion animal patients should not be walked in common eliminating areas they should be allowed to defecate and urinate in the isolation facility- or when finished, in the special designated isolation walking area.
 All waste material must be properly disposed and contaminated surfaces in the hospital must be appropriately cleaned and disinfected as soon as possible. - Food and beverages are forbidden in the isolation facility because of the risk of exposure to zoonotic agents.